INworldR/SecOn/docs/README_analyse_enhanced.md

 - `input_file.json` (optional): Path to JSON log file exported from SecurityOnion.
 If not specified, uses the newest JSON file in the `../data` directory.
 - `--output results.json`: Save analysis results to specified JSON file
 - `--verbose`: Enable verbose output for debugging
+- `--show-error-context`: Show the context around JSON parsing errors without attempting to fix
+- `--truncate-json`: Attempt to automatically fix JSON errors by truncating at the error point

 ### Examples